California towns evacuated as monster storm expected to bring foot of rain - NewsBreak

 California towns evacuated as monster storm expected to bring foot of rain

-NEW YORK — Another "powerful" atmospheric river struck the West Coast Monday, and has already prompted evacuation orders and rescues in California as torrential rain, high winds and downed trees have created a dangerous situation for thousands of residents.
+Another "powerful" atmospheric river struck the West Coast on Monday, prompting evacuations and rescues in California amid torrential rain and gusty wind.

-The Monterey County Sheriff's Office issued an evacuation order for several California counties, including the Pajaro Community, low-lying areas around the Carmel River, Carmel Valley, Carmel-by-the-Sea and Andrew Malero State Park.
-Around noon, the Montecito Fire Department issued an evacuation order for all of Montecito, parts of Carpinteria, Summerland and the City of Santa Barbara.
+The Monterey County Sheriff's Office issued an evacuation order for several areas, including the Pajaro Community, low-lying areas around the Carmel River, Carmel Valley, Carmel-by-the-Sea and Andrew Malero State Park.
+Around noon, the Montecito Fire Department issued an evacuation order for all of Montecito, parts of Carpinteria, Summerland and the ciity of Santa Barbara.

+Flash flood alerts were also issued for several California counties including Santa Barbara, Fresno and San Luis Obispo, according to the National Weather Service .
+Flash flood warnings were issued for the San Francisco Bay Area until Tuesday morning.
+The NWS also later issued flash flood warnings for parts of east-central Los Angeles County until midnight local time.

+In San Luis Obispo County, rescuers called off a search for a 5-year-old boy who was swept away by floodwaters on Monday morning.
+San Luis Obispo County Sheriff's Office spokesperson Tony Cipolla said that conditions became too unsafe for divers to continue their search, adding that the office's search and rescue team would reexamine the weather conditions to see if they could resume searching for the child.

+The boy was riding in a car driven by his mother when their vehicle began to be swept away by floodwaters, according to The Associated Press.
+Bystanders rescued the boy's mother, but the child was sent downstream.
+Rescuers searched for about seven hours and turned up one shoe, AP reported.

-The Santa Barbara Airport was shut down due to flooding and several rescues were undertaken as streets flooded and several roads were closed as the storm bore down, according to California officials.
+The Santa Barbara Airport was shut down due to flooding and several rescues were undertaken as streets flooded and several roads were closed while the storm bore down, according to officials.

-Up to a foot of rain is expected to hit coastal areas before the two systems are done Tuesday morning, according to meteorologists.
+At a press conference on Monday, Santa Barbra County Sheriff Bill Brown urged residents to shelter in place and not to drive their vehicles.

+The Santa Barbara Unified School District announced the closing of all of its schools for Tuesday due to the dangerously stormy weather.

+According to the Ventura County Fire Department , 18 people were rescued from Ventura River on Monday, with one needing medical attention.

-"Take this seriously we anticipate rains to increase more in the afternoon hours," Eric Boldt, the Warning Coordination Meteorologist for the National Weather Service's Los Angeles office said at an 11 a.m. news conference.
+"Take this seriously we anticipate rains to increase more in the afternoon hours," Eric Boldt, the warning coordination meteorologist for the NWS' Los Angeles office, said at press conference on Monday.MORE: This is how long the severe rainfall is expected to last on the West Coast

-Flash flood alerts were issued Monday for several counties including Santa Barbara, Fresno and San Luis Obispo, according to the National Weather Service.
-Flash flood warnings were issued for the Bay area until Tuesday morning.

-The latest forecast shows "two major episodes of heavy precipitation" impacting California "in quick succession," along with "two of the more energetic and moisture-laden parade of cyclones that are aiming directly for" the Golden State NWS said.
-The first episode, which began streaming into central California on Sunday night, "is expected to be the more robust of the two," resulting in rainfall totals of 3 to 5 inches near the coast, according to the NWS.
+The latest forecast shows "two major episodes of heavy precipitation" impacting California "in quick succession," along with "two of the more energetic and moisture-laden parade of cyclones that are aiming directly for," according to the NWS.
+The first episode, which began streaming into central California on Sunday night, "is expected to be the more robust of the two," resulting in rainfall totals of 3 to 5 inches near the coast, the NWS said.

 The first system, which is still hitting the area, has already caused downed trees and damage throughout Northern California.
-Several California rivers approached or exceeded flood levels, according to officials
+Several of the state's rivers approached or exceeded flood levels, according to officials

 In Santa Cruz County, first responders had to use jet skis to rescue people stranded in the storm.